turtlecoin/krang/Readme.md

 This repo is where a Blockchain Automation Suite is going to live.
 The end goals are:

-1. Completely scripted infrastructure povisioning
+1. Completely scripted infrastructure provisioning
    1. 1st Digital Ocean then others Scaleway, Packet, GCE, AWS, etc
 2. Completely scripted configuration management
    1. OS updates, Firewalls, IPs, Ports, Software, etc